-- The Queen has expressed her wishes that Duchess Camilla be called Queen Consort when Prince Charles becomes King.
+- In February 2022 Queen Elizabeth expressed her desire that one day the Duchess of Cornwall would be known as Queen Consort when Prince Charles took the throne.

 Was the Queen Mother a Queen Consort?

-Yes, the Queen Mother was indeed a Queen Consort.
-She was initially called the Duchess of York when she married Prince Albert, the Duke of York, but became a monarch's wife automatically when her husband's brother, King Edward VIII, abdicated the throne in 1936.
-After King George VI died in 1952 and her daughter became Queen Elizabeth II, she became known as Queen Elizabeth the Queen Mother to avoid confusion.
+As the wife of the reigning King, the Queen Mother was then known as Queen Elizabeth during her time as Queen Consort.
+When King George VI died in 1952 and her daughter became Queen Elizabeth II, she became known as Queen Elizabeth the Queen Mother to avoid any possible confusion.

 Will Kate Middleton be Queen Consort?